Route: Tbilisi → Lagodekhi. Visitor Center → Meteo Shelter Distance / gain / loss: ~11 km / ↑1550 m / ↓150 m Time: ~7 h

 The way to the lake

-Section: Meteo Shelter → Black Rock Lake → Demidovo Hut Distance / ascent / descent: ~14 km / ↑1300 m / ↓600 m Time on trail: ~8 h
+Route: Meteo Shelter → Black Rock Lake → Demidovo Hut Distance / gain / loss: ~14 km / ↑1300 m / ↓600 m Time: ~8 h

 We head up the ridge.
-We'll be getting permits in the border zone, so you must bring your passport.
+We'll get our permits in the border zone, so bringing your passport is a must.
 To Black Rock Lake (~2800 m): 11 km / ↑1200 / ↓ 350 To Demidovo Hut (~2650 m): 3 km / ↑100 / ↓ 250

 Day 3

-Descent and return to Tbilisi
+Descent and Return to Tbilisi

 What to bring